 Live post 1921 service record search facility

 The MOD continues to hold all service records where the individual had a discharge date of post 1921, these total around 10 million records, with about 500,000 having seen service in World War 1.
-Using a sophisticated database that supports the MOD’s main archive, an assisted search facility will be offered that will in many cases enable confirmation of whether or not the MOD holds a record for an individual.
+Subject to access to the database that supports the MOD’s main archive, an assisted search facility will be offered that will in many cases enable confirmation of whether or not the MOD holds a record for an individual.
 This information can then be used to apply for the record using the forms on Gov.uk.
 To assist the search, some or all of the following information is required: surname, initials, date of birth and service number.

 World War 2 RAF casualty packs search facility